richardg93/TangleSim/README.md

 # TangleSim
 Omnet++ simulation of a directed acyclic graph

+**Note the bulk of the implementation was written in 2018 when I had zero commercial software engineering experience so should be viewed as such.**

 This a simulation model that can be used to simulate a network of individual nodes, issuing transactions to construct (via various tip selection methods) a Tangle.

 The Tangle is a Directed Acyclic Graph (DAG) which is not a novel structure.
 However, using a DAG where nodes are individual transactions is a novel use, and introduced to us by the IOTA foundation, see: https://www.iota.org/research/academic-papers .